-In many ways, podcasting is a natural extension of the news media industry’s ability to tell great stories.
+A good starting place is the example set by established news brands.
+In many ways, podcasting is a natural extension of news brands’ ability to tell great stories.

 Interactive Advertising Bureau (IAB) Australia says that audio content represents a real opportunity for brands to increase their recognition and reputation.

 “Increasing brand awareness is the key objective for broadcast, streaming and podcast advertising.
 77% of media buyers had used streaming digital audio advertising.”